EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Event
 **Name:** Collision Events
-**Description:** This node triggers events based on collision occurrences within a 3D engine system.
+**Description:** Trigger events based on collision occurrences within a 3D engine system.
 **Input Sockets:**
 - Entity: *Specify the entity for which collision events are monitored.*
 **Output Sockets:**
 - Flow: *Flow output for each collision event.*
 - Entity: *Entity output representing the entity involved in the collision.*
 - Target: *Entity output representing the target entity involved in the collision.*
-**Usage:** Use this node to create event-based logic that responds to collision events involving a specific entity within a 3D engine system.
+**Usage:** Create event-based logic responding to collisions involving a specific entity in a 3D engine system.

 ### State

-We support getter and setter nodes for hyperflux states in the engine which handle a lot of functionality in the engine.
+Getter and setter nodes for hyperflux states in the engine, handling various functionality.

 ### Action

-We support dispatch and consumer nodes for hyperflux actions, predefined actions can be dispatched and listened to in the engine using behave graph
+Dispatch and consumer nodes for hyperflux actions, allowing predefined actions to be dispatched and listened to using behave graph.